fluttercommunity/flutter_launcher_icons/README.md

 ## :sparkles: What's New

+#### Version 0.7.0 (Unreleased)
+ * Now ensuring that the Android file name is valid - An error will be thrown if it doesn't meet the criteria
+ * Fixed issue where there was a git diff when there was no change
+ * Fixed issue where iOS icon would be generated when it shouldn't be
+ * Added support for drawables to be used for adaptive icon backgrounds
+ * Added support for Flutter Launcher Icons to be able to run with it's own config file (no longer necessary to add to pubspec.yaml)

 #### Version 0.6.1 (26th August 2018)
- * Upgraded dependencies so that it should now work with Dart 2.1.0 (thanks to @v3rm0n and @SPodjasek with the help with dart_config fixes)
+ * Upgraded dependencies so that it should now work with Dart 2.1.0

 #### Version 0.6.0 (8th August 2018)
  * Moved the package to [Flutter Community](https://github.com/fluttercommunity/community)

 #### Version 0.5.0 (12th June 2018)
- * [Android] Support for adaptive icons added (Thanks to PR #28 - Thank you!)
+ * [Android] Support for adaptive icons added

-##### Version 0.4.0 (8th June 2018)
- * Now possible to generate icons for each platform with different image paths - one for iOS icon and a separate one for Android (Thanks to PR #27 - Thank you!)

 ## :mag: Guide